davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 As an alternative, you can use the "sfdx force:package:install" command.
 ```

+We'll dig deeper into how this works - acknowledging that an Account Record Type _really isn't a Setting_ - in Part 2 of this series.

 > Check out the complete example in the `record-types` subdirectory in the [repo](https://github.com/davidmreed/Build-Org-Examples/).

 ### Solving Very Thorny Problems with Org Shapes and Org Snapshots

-The [Org Shape](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_shape_intro.htm) feature allows you to create a scratch org whos basic shape (features, settings, edition, limits, and licenses) matches a production org.
+The [Org Shape](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_shape_intro.htm) feature allows you to create a scratch org whose basic shape (features, settings, edition, limits, and licenses) matches a production org.
 While this capability is more likely to be useful for end users building packages to install in their production orgs, it can also be used by ISVs to support building managed packages with org-shape dependencies that are difficult or impossible to reproduce using other tools, such as licenses and limit increases that aren't exposed using the scratch org feature framework.

 An Org Snapshot goes even beyond Org Shape to include all of the customization in the org -- not just the basic shape elements like features and settings.
 Only Org Snapshots can address a handful of particularly thorny problems, like the one discussed below with required Record Types on sObjects owned by dependency packages.
 (Record Types aren't part of the Org Shape).